Voice of the Naturalist

 This is the Voice of the Naturalist, a service of the Audubon Naturalist Society.
-This report covers the week starting Tuesday, May 9, and was completed on Tuesday, May 16 at about 10 AM.
+This report covers the week starting Tuesday, Jun 13 and was completed on Tuesday, Jun 20 at 8:45 a.m.

 Information on noteworthy birds is presented below in taxonomic order, as set forth in the American Ornithologists' Union Checklist for North and Middle American birds, as revised through the 57th Supplement (July 2016).